Xakkusu/p4-build-your-dream/README.md

 - As a user I can create tags on my posts and comments so that it can be searched by them.
 - As a user I can search through the posts so that can find what I want to.
 - As a user I can view all tags so that I can browse through them.
-- As a user I can indicate the status of my input so that I knows if those things will be implemented one day or not.
+- As a user I can indicate the status of my input so that I know if those things will be implemented one day or not.
 - As a user I can give input/feedback so that in the future there will be new features on the website.
 > additionaly the returning user goals apply here as well